shekharrs/All-About-JavaScript/README.md

 Add your lesson or example.

-Commit your changes (git commit -am 'Add new lesson').
+Commit your changes (git commit -m 'Add new lesson').

 Push to the branch (git push origin feature/add-new-lesson).